-Joint pathway students who choose to take their Independent Study (equivalent) in this subject must take either DRAM3201/2 (30 credits) or DRAM3200 (30 credit).
+Joint pathway students who choose to take their Dissertation (or equivalent Project) in this subject must take either DRAM3201/2 (30 credits) or DRAM3200 (30 credit).

-Joint pathway students must take one Independent Study (equivalent), either in this subject, in their other joint subject, or take JOIN3001/2 where an Independent Study covers both joint subjects.
+Joint pathway students must take one Dissertation (or equivalent Project), either in this subject, in their other joint subject, or take JOIN3001/2 where the Dissertation covers both joint subjects.